 You stay two hours late for four days in a row.
-Then, on Friday, when you leave five minutes early, that manager questions you on your presentism.
+Then, on Friday, when you leave five minutes early, that manager questions your professionalism.

 This borderline-irrational behavior isn’t uncommon.
-There was a manager in our sister department who was a known-tyrant.
+There was a toxic boss in our sister department who was a known tyrant.
 I was offered a position working over there for more money but declined.
-It’s better to make a little bit less money and not be in hell.
+It’s better to heed the signs of a bad manager and make a little bit less money to avoid working in hell.

 3. The terrifying boss

 I supported several project management teams at my last construction company.
 This gave me a front-row seat to a number of managers during our monthly meetings.
-One of the managers, we’ll call him ‘Rick’, was the worst manager I have ever seen.
-He embodied the challenge of the ‘High Performing Jerk’.
+One of the managers, we’ll call him “Rick,” was the worst manager I have ever seen.
+He embodied the toxic boss persona of “High Performing Jerk.”